Jump to navigation

 Every part of Dakin can be accessed using the interconnected halls and bathrooms.
 You can go from D4 to the K-basement without ever leaving the building.
 No need to go outside in the winter in order to do your laundry.

 Laundry is free at Hampshire!
 The Dakin laundry room is located in the basement of K section.
 It has multiple washers and dryers.
-More information is available on the Mac-Gray website, including instructions on how to check up on your laundry online.
+More information is available on the Automatic Laundry website, including instructions on how to let them know if a machine is out of order.

 While most students bring cell phones with them, each room does have a landline hook-up, and students are welcome to bring a landline phone.
 Out-going long distance calls require a calling card, though room phones can receive them.
 Each hall also has a landline phone that can be used for on-campus and local phone calls only.